isomerpages/imda-sgdigitaloffice/pages/sg-digital-community-hubs.md

 ---
 title: SG Digital Community Hubs
 description: Our Digital Ambassadors will be located at selected Community Clubs/Centres and Public Libraries, ready to provide 1-to-1 guidance on a customised package tailored to equip you for a digital life.
+image:
-image: /images/sg digital community hubs/SG-Digital-Community-Hub.jpg
+  path: /images/sg digital community hubs/SG-Digital-Community-Hub.jpg
+  height: 100
+  width: 100
 permalink: /sg-digital-community-hubs/
 ---